apache/apisix/docs/en/latest/FAQ.md

 ## How to run APISIX on the Chinese OS

-When the APISIX is run as the root user on the Chinese OS, the worker process of nginx is started as the nobody user by default.
-In the Chinese OS, luajit will have a ·`require` failure problem.
-You can start APISIX by adding the following configuration in `conf/conf-default.yaml` and executing `make run` as the root user.
+When APISIX runs as the root user on Chinese OS, the worker process of Nginx is started as the nobody user by default.
+In Chinese OS, luajit will have a "require" failure problem.
+You can start APISIX by adding the following configuration to `conf/conf-default.yaml` and executing `make run` as the root user.
 ```yaml
 nginx:
   user: "root"
 ```